 Sky Club; Delta's exclusive lounge for frequent travelers.
 I was Alice in wonderland awe.
 Free Starbucks, beer and booze.
 Breakfast, lunch and dinner buffet and several newspaper choices.
 Expansive, cozy seating areas, clean restrooms and luggage storage if you want to wander the terminal shops.
-When I stowed my bags in a locker to get some walking in, the front desk suggested a two mile route around the DTW terminal.
-If only I'd worn my sneakers.
-I fast walked in my khaki converse sneakers....which meant my feet hurt by day 2.
+As I stowed my bags in a locker to get some walking in, the front desk lady suggested a two-mile route around the terminal.
+If only I'd worn the walking shoes.
+I fast-walked in my khaki converse sneakers....which meant my feet hurt by day 2.

-I must have flown to LA 20-25 times during the ten years my kids lived there; traveling from Atlanta...loving the freeways and Randy's Donuts as we landed every time.
+I must have flown to LA 20-25 times during the ten years my kids lived there; traveling from Atlanta...loving the freeways and Randy's Donuts sign as we landed every time.
 So as we began descending from Detroit, I was tickled to see the sunlit Santa Monica Mountains from my window all the way in!
-Another heart captured Kodak moment.
+Another heart-captured Kodak moment.